lucianfialho/main-css.scss/README.md

 #### `helpers`

+`_animation.scss`: CSS animations goes here `_buttons.scss`: helper classes for buttons `_custom.scss`: custom helpers goes here `_forms.scss`: helper classes for forms `_globals.scss`: global classes
-- `_grid.scss`: modular grid system
+`_grid.scss`: modular grid system
-- `_browser.scss`: utils classes for the browser
-- `_responsive.scss`: utils classes for responsive visibility rules
-- `_icons.scss`: your font icons customization goes here
+`_icons.scss`: font icons customization goes here `_images.scss`: helper classes for images `_inputs.scss`: helper classes for inputs `_links.scss`: helper classes for links
-- `_sprites.scss`: Compass helper to generate sprite images
-- `_animation.scss`: your CSS animations goes here
+`_lists.scss`: helper classes for lists `_responsive.scss`: helper classes for responsive visibility rules `_sprite.scss`: helper to generate sprites `_tables.scss`: helper classes for tables `_types.scss`: helper classes for types

 #### `modules`

-When you are developing a web application, it is very important to use standards and practices to maintain a high level of modularization / componentization.
-This directory is responsible for maintaining these modules.
+When you are developing a web application, it's very important to use standards and best practices to keep a high level of modularization.
+This folder is responsible for keeping your ui components.
 Name it according to the nomenclature given in your behavior layer (JavaScript).

-Example:
+This will keep the standard nomenclature and structure for both layers.

+Ex.:

     ./
     scripts